danielmichaels/danielms/content/retrospectives/2022/03/index.md

 ## Recommendations

 Re-watch Seinfeld.
-It's been such a brilliant way to decompress before bed, and even 30 years later it is still hilarious.
+It's been such a brilliant way to decompress before bed and even after 30 years it is still hilariously relevant.
 I am about half-way through the entire show after nearly a month of watching an episode or four each evening.
 So good.

 I have completely moved from Arch (actually, Manjaro) to Ubuntu and couldn't be happier.
 Honestly, I'm not sure if I'm missing anything from the move - any package that I had on Arch I probably have on Ubuntu.
-Any I don't I haven't missed, so they were probably just cruft anyway.
 And, I actually like [snap] packages - I said it!
 I've had a couple of little issues, but they've all been super easy fixes.

 **fighting words**: Ubuntu is the closest thing we have to linux desktop, and I'm now a *recommender* of the distro.